nitishthatte/Neuromuscular-Transfemoral-Prosthesis-Model/README.md

 4. Run assignGains.m
 5. Run the model
 6. Animate the result by calling animPost(animData).
 The animPost function has several options, check them out by opening animPost.m in the Animations folder.

+This model is available for Academic or Non-Profit Organization Noncommercial research use only.